-SOC 310 Sociology of Deviance SOC 304 Globalization, Poverty, and Inequality Students are also strongly encouraged to complete an internship in this concentration.
+SOC 304 Globalization, Poverty, and Inequality

+Students are also strongly encouraged to complete an internship in this concentration.

 Urban Studies

 Recommended for students interested in working within international organizations, non-profit institutions, municipal, county, and state governments or in private firms to help create communities, accommodate growth, or revitalize physical facilities in towns, cities, counties, and metropolitan areas.